holoi/holokit-immersal-multiplayer-boilerplate/README.md

 ## Overview

-This repository provides two multiplayer AR boilerplates, serving as foundations for developing your multiplayer AR projects.
+This repository provides three multiplayer AR boilerplates, serving as foundations for developing your multiplayer AR projects.

 Implementing a multiplayer AR project involves addressing two critical aspects: network communication and coordinate system synchronization.
 Network communication is essential for exchanging data across connected devices, and coordinate system synchronization ensures that virtual content is rendered consistently in the real world locations across different devices, each with its own independent local coordinate system.